Bearers of hope

 We highlight the journeys of several Columban co-workers and lay missionaries who, inspired by faith, are tirelessly living out the call of the Pope's Jubilee 2025 through their commitment to justice, peace and care for creation.

-John Din is a Columban Lay Missionary.
-For almost a decade, John Din has lived out his calling as a Columban Lay Missionary, leading the Laudato Si’ Movement Pilipinas and advocating for care for our common home.
+John Din is a Columban Lay Missionary in the Philippines.
+For almost a decade, John has lived out his calling as a Columban Lay Missionary, leading the Laudato Si’ Movement Pilipinas and advocating for care for our common home.
 From prayer vigils and street protests to inspiring the local Church to heed the cry of the earth and the poor, his mission has always been one of faith in action.
 Now, his journey continues at San Columbano de Batang and the Sanctuary de San Columbano in Negros Occidental—where he works to restore over 70 hectares of land through reforestation, agroecology, and eco-spirituality.

 For John, walking barefoot, planting trees, growing fruit and vegetables and composting are more than just tasks; they are sacred acts of ecological conversion—a return to the land, embracing the wisdom that we are not separate from creation but part of it.
 Inspired by Jubilee 2025, he demonstrates what it means to be a Pilgrim Of Hope, showing that mission is not just about stewardship but deep belonging and renewal.